Who should (and who shouldn’t) get the Amex Green?

 Here’s an in-depth look at who should, and who shouldn’t, consider picking up the card.

-Along with a refreshed set of perks, the redesigned Amex Green Card is offering a limited-time welcome bonus that ends Jan.
-15, 2020, where you can earn up to $100 in statement credits toward any eligible purchase of Away luggage made within the first three months.
-The card also offers 30,000 Amex Membership Rewards points after you spend $2,000 on purchases on the card in your first three months.
+Along with a refreshed set of perks, the redesigned Amex Green Card is offering a welcome bonus of 30,000 Amex Membership Rewards points after you spend $2,000 on purchases on the card in your first three months.

 The value of Amex points depends on how you redeem them, but you’ll generally get the best value by transferring them to the majority of Amex travel partners.
 There you can get potentially as much as 7 cents per point in value.

 Apart from the welcome bonus, the new Amex Green Card also offers the following:

 - Up to $100 in statement credits each year when you use your card to pay for a CLEAR membership

 - Up to $100 in LoungeBuddy statement credits per year

 - 3 Amex Membership Rewards points per dollar on travel and worldwide restaurant purchases

 - Terms Apply